jorisroovers/dotfiles/README.md

 # Notes

-When having issues with overwritin .ssh/assh.yml, it's probably because there's still a linger assh session.
-Use `fuser .ssh/assh.yml` to find the process and kill it.
+When having issues with overwriting .ssh/assh.yml, it's probably because there's still a linger assh session.
+Use `lsof | grep assh.yml` to find the process and kill it (`fuser .ssh/assh.yml` doesn't always work).
+`ps -ef | grep assh` can also be used to identify this process.